The Big City (1928 film): Release and preservation

 The worldwide box office gross was $833,000.
 Fearing the censors might have a problem with the film's criminal characters, Thalberg requested an extra 90-minute alternate ending be filmed which would have shown that Chuck reformed in the finale, but the footage was never used and no longer exists.

 The last known print of the film had been sent to Australia in the late 1950s.
 The film was returned to MGM and placed in their vaults where it was destroyed in the same vault fire that also claimed London After Midnight and The Tower of Lies in 1965.
 A short trailer for the film survives at Cinémathèque française in France, but it does not include any actual footage from the film itself.
 Stills exist showing Chaney in the Chuck Collins role.

+However, as of February 2021, The Big City was not included on the National Film Preservation Board's Lost U.S. Silent Feature Films list.
+The Library of Congress Silent Feature Film Survival Database notes a videotape holding at UCLA Film & Television Archive as of January 2017, though this could be an error.

 Critical comments

 Critics loved Chaney's tough portrayal of the soft-hearted gangster, and this acclaim probably led to his being cast as a detective in WHILE THE CITY SLEEPS, filmed later that year.